cyrilletuzi/angular-async-local-storage/docs/VALIDATION.md

 - directly as in the previous examples
 - with the [`@sinclair/typebox` library](https://github.com/sinclairzx81/typebox)

+> [!TIP]
-`typebox` is recommended for advanced cases, but it requires the installation of an additional library:
+> `typebox` is recommended for advanced cases, but it requires the installation of an additional library:

 ```bash
 npm install @sinclair/typebox
 ```

+> [!NOTE]
-Note you will get a warning from Angular CLI when building because the npm version of `@sinclair/typebox` is serving CommonJS instead of ESM, but the impact on bundle size would be similar in ESM for this library.
+> You will get a warning from Angular CLI when building because the npm version of `@sinclair/typebox` is serving CommonJS instead of ESM, but the impact on bundle size would be similar in ESM for this library.

 ### Tuple